 This simple Indian side dish can also be served as a main course when you add cauliflower and peppers to make it a bit more substantial.
 It is the perfect side dish to any curry especially if making a meal for friends where you are making a couple of different curries.

-Its that time of year again when we all have the best intentions to diet after our Christmas binge, well I do anyway.
 Check out these great salads that featured in July’s edition of BiaMaith Magazine.
-They will add variety to your diet which will help keep us on the right track towards those weight […]
+They will add variety to your diet which will help keep us on the right track towards those weight loss goals.
+Now, I am not claiming to be a nutrition expert.
+Someone who is big into this healthy living would probably know […]